TABLE OF CONTENTS

 If you’re shopping for a merchant service provider that will help you process credit cards, you’ll undoubtedly come across interchange fees.
 Interchange rates are a crucial aspect of credit card processing fees, and interchange determines the amount you pay for each payment method your customers use.
 As a small business owner, it’s critical to understand what interchange is and how it works.
 This will help you better protect yourself against it or plan for it when making business decisions that may impact your profit margins.

 What do small business owners need to know about interchange fees?
 Small businesses often have many questions about interchange rates, which can make them hard to understand at first glance.
 This article can help you understand interchange fees better so you’ll know what to expect when accepting credit card payments from your customers.

 What is an Interchange Fee?

-An interchange fee is a small percentage of money that your processor or merchant service provider charges for every credit card transaction.
+An interchange fee is a percentage of money that credit card brands and issuing banks charge for payment processing on each transaction.
 These fees are deducted from the total amount of that purchase, meaning you will receive less than what your customer paid when they use their card to make payment.
 Interchange rates vary by network, type of card, and other factors.
 Discover more about how these fees work and why they can be so frustrating for small business owners by scrolling down!